openstack-archive/fuel-docs/pages/pre-install-guide/4400-nodes-roles.rst

 you must determine the proper mix of node types and what roles will be installed on each.

+All production environments should be deployed for :ref:`high availability<ha-term>` although you can deploy your environment without the replicated servers required for high availability and then add the replicated servers later.
+But part of your Nodes and Roles planning is to determine the level of HA you want to implement and to plan for adequate hardware.

 Some general guiding principles:

 - When deploying a production-grade OpenStack environment, it is best to spread the roles (and, hence, the workload) over as many servers as possible in order to have a fully redundant, highly-available OpenStack environment and to avoid performance bottlenecks.
 - For demonstration and study purposes, you can deploy OpenStack on VirtualBox;